 Dr. Martin’s research expertise includes the use molecular biology techniques such as PCR, mRNA differential display, in situ hybridization, and DNA chip microarrays to identify, clone and characterize genes that are expressed during zebrafish development and whose transcription is regulated by DNA methylation.
 Dr. Martin has also conducted research on the effect of environmental perturbations and their effects on gene expression and embryonic development.

 Dr. Martin’s journal review activities include peer reviewed journals Genome, Genes & Development, Transgenic Research, and GENE.
-He has also been invited as grant reviewer for Wellcome Trust (UK), National Science Foundation (USA), NSERC (Canada), Northwestern Health Foundation (USA), and Canadian Foundation for Innovation (Canada).
+He has also been invited as grant reviewer for Welcome Trust (UK), National Science Foundation (USA), NSERC (Canada), Northwestern Health Foundation (USA), and Canadian Foundation for Innovation (Canada).